FilipeMCruz/sensae-console/docs/api/README.md

 The **endpoint** to register new sensor data is `/sensor-data/{infoType}/{sensorType}`.
 In production this endpoint can't be accessed, instead requests must be made to **Data Relayer**.

-## Insert new sensor data
+### Register new sensor data

 **Endpoint**: POST to `/sensor-data/{infoType}/{sensorType}`

 **Path Variables**:

 - **infoType**: `decoded` or `encoded`
-- **sensorType**: any string that represents a sensor type (this will later be correlated with the sensor type configured with the data processor)
+- **sensorType**: any string that represents a sensor type (this will later be correlated with the sensor type configured with the data processor and decoder)

 **Data Example**: